ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     -rw-r--r--  1 tecadmin  tecadmin   182 Feb 22 12:57 cd96d5260ad4757551ed4a5a991e62130f8008a0bf996e4e4b84cd097a747fec-pub

 In the next section, we will actually upgrade our smart contract before submitting transactions.
-We are upgrading our smart contract because we can add in a query to get the status of our paper.
+We are upgrading our smart contract in order to add in a query to get the status of our paper.

 Based on the picture below, we now have 2 participants in this network.
 Obviously, this is MagnetoCorp (Isabella) and DigiBank (Balaji).
 Both